jemmaboticario27-pixel/Rapid-Counterpoint-Mailchimp-Connector/README.md

 ---
 ## SECTION 5: Mailchimp Item Field Mapping & Ticket Information

-Mailchimp accepts a limited amount of customer sales information.
-Ticket data is sent to Mailchimp’s Ecommerce fields, as Mailchimp does not provide dedicated fields for POS data.
+### Mailchimp Item Field Mapping
-This configuration defines how item-related fields from Counterpoint are sent to Mailchimp so that product details are available for reporting, segmentation, and ecommerce activity tracking.
+Item field mapping defines how Counterpoint item values are sent to Mailchimp product fields.

-### Item Field Mapping
-The following item mappings are configured:

 ![Mailchimp Item Field Mapping](./images/counterpoint-mailchimp-item-field-mapping.png)

+The item fields sent to Mailchimp are configurable.
+This allows different Counterpoint item fields to be mapped to Mailchimp product attributes, such as item ID, title, description, type, and URL, based on the client’s setup and reporting needs.

+Mailchimp accepts a limited set of customer sales information through its Ecommerce data structure.
+Because Mailchimp does not provide dedicated fields for Counterpoint POS ticket data, the connector sends ticket information to Mailchimp using Ecommerce fields.

 ### Ticket Header / Overall
 - Order Total